MEPennyworth/osTicket-Prerequisites/README.md

 Step 12: Confirm the Virtual machine selection

 - Proceed by clicking "Yes"
-- This will start the osTicket
+- This will start the osTicket-VM

 </p>
 <br />